-Confirm the arrangements for ensuring candidate anonymity [ref: General Regulations para 11.6] Students are issued with a candidate number which is used when entering their assessments.
-For Canvas based assessments student names are hidden before marking commences.
+Confirm the arrangements for ensuring candidate anonymity [ref: General Regulations para 11.6]

+Students are issued with a candidate number which is used when entering their assessments.

 Confirm the procedure for 1st and 2nd marking? [ref: General Regulations paras 11.7-11.9, plus any additional procedures for your programme]